 The highest-ROI AI applications in AEC fall into six categories: generative design, cost estimation, document automation, project scheduling, safety monitoring, and digital twins.
 The right starting point depends on your firm's data maturity and current pain points— not whatever tool your software vendor is pushing this quarter.

-Generative design tools like Autodesk Forma process zoning rules, sunlight studies, noise analysis, and airflow data to produce dozens of optimized massing studies in minutes.
+Generative design tools like Autodesk Forma2 process zoning rules, sunlight studies, noise analysis, and airflow data to produce dozens of optimized massing studies in minutes.
 This isn't replacing architects.
 It's giving them hundreds of design options to evaluate instead of three.

 Document automation handles RFI processing, spec review, and contract analysis— the tasks that consume billable hours without generating billable value.
 Project scheduling uses predictive analytics to flag delays before they cascade.
 Safety monitoring deploys computer vision for real-time jobsite compliance.
-And digital twins— virtual replicas of physical assets— are already implemented at 50% of architecture firms, with Scan-to-BIM technology processing point clouds 30% faster than manual methods.
+And digital twins— virtual replicas of physical assets— are already implemented at 50% of architecture firms2, with Scan-to-BIM technology processing point clouds 30% faster2 than manual methods.

 But here's what matters more than knowing these categories: knowing where to start.
-AEC+Tech recommends a problem-based approach— build a matrix ranking your bottlenecks by cost, time commitment, and staff stress, then let that guide your first AI initiative.
+AEC+Tech recommends a problem-based approach4— build a matrix ranking your bottlenecks by cost, time commitment, and staff stress, then let that guide your first AI initiative.

-Use Case: Cost Estimation | ROI Potential: High | Data Requirement: Historical project data | Implementation Complexity: Medium
+| Cost Estimation | High | Historical project data | Medium |

-Use Case: Document Automation | ROI Potential: High | Data Requirement: Existing digital docs | Implementation Complexity: Low-Medium
+| Document Automation | High | Existing digital docs | Low-Medium |

-Use Case: Generative Design | ROI Potential: High | Data Requirement: BIM maturity needed | Implementation Complexity: Medium-High
+| Generative Design | High | BIM maturity needed | Medium-High |

-Use Case: Project Scheduling | ROI Potential: Medium-High | Data Requirement: Project timeline data | Implementation Complexity: Medium
+| Project Scheduling | Medium-High | Project timeline data | Medium |

-Use Case: Safety Monitoring | ROI Potential: Medium | Data Requirement: Jobsite camera feeds | Implementation Complexity: Medium-High
+| Safety Monitoring | Medium | Jobsite camera feeds | Medium-High |

-Use Case: Digital Twins | ROI Potential: High (long-term) | Data Requirement: Comprehensive BIM data | Implementation Complexity: High
+| Digital Twins | High (long-term) | Comprehensive BIM data | High |

 The use case with the highest staff stress and the cleanest data is almost always where you should begin.
 Not the flashiest technology— the most painful workflow.
 Think about that distinction before reading the roadmap below, because it determines whether your first AI initiative builds momentum or skepticism.